 - Subdivisions versus Splitter Blocks – there is a big difference – what is it

-- Why bother with a site plan? – A must read if considering building a granny flat
+- Why bother with a site plan? – A must read if considering building a granny flat because you’ll likely need one

 - Difficult Building Sites – just one case study of many we handle